katkamarun/AI-Powered-Media-Transcription-Content-Analysis/README.md

-# AI-Powered Media Transcription & Content Analysis Suite
+# AI-Powered Media Transcription & Content Analysis

 A web application that combines OpenAI's Whisper for speech-to-text transcription and Llama 3.2 for intelligent content analysis.
 This tool processes both audio and video files to generate accurate transcriptions, titles, and summaries.